-Regardless of our cynicism, Worship Metal decided to seek out the most hard rocking tunes recorded by artists who were always more pop than rock.
+Regardless of our cynicism, we decided to seek out the most hard rocking tunes recorded by artists who were always more pop than rock.
 Frankly, we were blown away by the quality of the results.

 One listen to “Fool For Your Love” and you’d be forgiven for thinking that KISS fired Paul Stanley in the early 80’s and replaced him with Diana F*ckin’ Ross!